 - 1. Complete the Sabbatical Leave Report Cover Sheet [APPENDIX S(d)]: Complete all the fields at the top including your signature verifying that you completed the sabbatical leave according to your application or according to any approved Amendments. - 2.
-Summary: Write a one-page summary for presentation to the Board of Trustees.
-The summary should provide a brief overview of what your project entailed, how you went about completing the project, and how the sabbatical leave has benefited your students, department, college, and/or district.
-Often, it is easier to prepare the full report on leave activities first, and then summarize the essential points. - 3.
+Summary: Write a succinct one-page summary for presentation to the Board of Trustees.
+The summary should reflect the application, abstract, and any approved amendment and provide a brief overview of what your project entailed, how you went about completing the project, and how the sabbatical leave has benefited your students, department, college, and/or district.
+Often, it is easier to prepare the full report on leave activities first, and then summarize the essential points.
+The summary should present a standard of scholarship appropriate to the status of a tenured professor at the college. - 3.
 Report on Leave Activities: This represents the bulk of your sabbatical leave report.
 In the report, you should address the objectives of your sabbatical leave application and any approved amendments, describing the process you followed, what you learned, new skills you obtained, and new experiences.
 Whenever possible, describe how components and experiences of your sabbatical will provide continuing benefit to you, your students, your department, your college, and/or your district.
 It is also important to note what did not go according to plan.
 There may have been expectations that you professed in the application that did not work out as you had planned.
 This too is part of the Sabbatical experience and should be described in this report.